KaboSekoto/PDF-PASSWORD-SECURITY-ASSESSMENT/README.md

 **Password-hash extraction**

-Password-hash material was extracted from each of the three protected PDF documents.
+Password hash material was extracted from each of the three protected PDF documents.

 ### Evidence